spaceape/libemc/README.md

 ## 2.2.
 Roles

-Depending on the _function_ of the message pipeline - i.e. whether it is meant to _serve_ particular functionality to a connected device or act as a bridge towards an EMC-enabled server, a pipeline can have one of the following major _roles_:
+Depending on the _function_ of the message pipeline - i.e. whether it is meant to _serve_ particular functionality to a controlling device or act as a bridge towards an EMC-enabled server, a pipeline can have one of the following major _roles_:
 - _host_ role: serve a set of functions to a connecting instance;
 - _user_ role: drive a connection to a remote EMC-enabled device.